-Description Spearmint Organic Essential Oil (1oz) Dr. Mercola
+Description Spearmint Organic Essential Oil (30 ml) Dr. Mercola

 Spearmint essential oil contains hydrocarbons, alcohols, esters, oxides, and ketones.
 Its main components include alpha-pinene, beta-pinene, carvone, caryophyllene, linalool, limonene, menthol and myrcene.